-Children in Key Stage 1 will begin writing cursively, starting all letters from the bottom line.
+Children in Year 1 will begin writing cursively, starting all letters from the bottom line.
 The chosen font is provided in our appendix, and guidance for teaching is to be found in "The Handwriting File" on the shared drive.
 Children will continue to develop fine and gross motor-skills with a range of multi-sensory activities.
 Handwriting should be discussed within and linked to phonics sessions.
 Teachers and support staff continue to guide children on how to write letters correctly, using a comfortable and efficient pencil grip.
 Children should now be leaving spaces between words accurately.
-By the end of Key Stage 1 children will be able to write legibly, using upper and lower-case letters appropriately and correct spacing between words
+Teacher marking of lessons in all subject areas will address letter formation difficulties, with opportunities for the children to practice as part of their editing process.
+By the end of Key Stage 1, children will be able to write legibly, using upper and lower-case letters appropriately and correct spacing between words